-17.TOWN CLOSE SCHOOL COUNSELLING SERVICE:
+17. TOWN CLOSE SCHOOL COUNSELLING SERVICE:

 We believe that a counselling service which provides support within an overall school strategy can be highly effective in promoting young people's welfare, supporting their learning and achievement as well as alleviating and preventing the escalation of mental health problems.
-Our School Counsellor, Mrs Lizzie Arthur, is qualified to Post Graduate Diploma and Masters level, as recommended by the BACP; holds membership of this professional body and undertakes regular counselling supervision.
-She has capacity to work with at least 12 children per week, where 1:1 therapeutic counselling is considered appropriate and has been referred via the form teacher or tutor.
+Our School Counsellor, Mrs Lizzie Arthur, is qualified to Post

+Graduate Diploma level, as recommended by the BACP; holds membership of this professional body and undertakes regular counselling supervision.
+She counsels children during at least 10 half-hour slots per week, where 1:1 therapeutic counselling is considered appropriate and has been referred via the form teacher or tutor.
 Referrals can also be made by the children through self-referral or from the parents.
 Parental permission is obtained before the start of therapy.
 The counsellor, under guidance from Head of Learning Support, manages a waiting list, where spaces are allocated in chronological order unless an urgent need is identified by the counsellor in consultation with the Head of Learning Support.
-The counselling support may be time-limited to 6 weeks, with some flexibility at the discretion of the counsellor and Head of Learning Support, dependant on child need, and on service capacity.
+The interventions are, in most cases, time-limited to 6 weeks, with some flexibility at the discretion of the counsellor and Head of Learning Support.
 A quiet, comfortable room is used which gives pupils a high degree of privacy.
 Confidentiality of session content and records are maintained, including not disclosing content to staff or parents unless the pupil specifically gives consent for this.
-If there is ever a concern that a pupil, or anyone else, may be be at risk of harm, the counsellor will break confidentiality and liaise with one of the school's Designated Safeguarding Leads.
+If a pupil appears to be at risk of significant harm, the counsellor will liaise with one of the school's Designated Safeguarding Leads.
 Information may be required to be documented on CPOMS for the Safeguarding Team.
-The counsellor remains aware of her own levels of competency and, during or following the period of counselling, may signpost families to agencies who can provide more specialist support as required, including family therapy.
+The counsellor remains aware of her own levels of competency and, following the 6-week period, may signpost families to agencies who can provide more specialist support as required including family therapy.
 Evaluation of counselling is carried out at the discretion of the counsellor, in a number of ways.
-These include informal observations, gathering regular feedback from the children and their parents/carers, and liaising with teaching staff.
+These include both informal observation and summative assessment.
+The Town Close Wellbeing Measure is used and there might be a review of counselling and, at the close, an evaluation using the Child Session Rating Scale (CSRS).